sterliakov/thor-devkit.rs/CONTRIBUTING.md

 tests everything as well, so you may get feedback from it too.

 If you make additions or other changes to a pull request, feel free to either amend previous commits or only add new ones, however you prefer.
-I may ask you to squash your commits before merging, depending.

 ## Issue Tracker